-Under the Act, Council is required to prepare and adopt a Budget for each financial year.
-The Budget is required to include certain information about the rates and charges that Council intends to levy as well as a range of other information required by the Regulations which support the Act.
+Under the Act, Council is required to prepare and adopt a budget for each financial year.
+The budget is required to include certain information about the rates and charges that Council intends to levy as well as a range of other information required by the Regulations which support the Act.

-The 2025-26 Budget, which is included in this report, is for the year 1 July 2025 to 30 June 2026 and is prepared in accordance with the Act and Regulations.
-The Budget includes financial statements being a Comprehensive Income Statement, Balance Sheet, Statement of Changes in Equity, Statement of Cash Flows and Statement of Capital Works.
+The 2025-26 Budget is for the year 1 July 2025 to 30 June 2026 and is prepared in accordance with the Act and submitted to Council for approval by 30 June.
+The Budget includes financial statements being a comprehensive income statement, balance sheet, statement of changes in equity, statement of cash flows and statement of capital works.

-These Statements have been prepared for the year ending 30 June 2026 in accordance with the Act and Regulations and consistent with the annual financial statements which are prepared in accordance with Australian Accounting Standards and the Local Government Model Accounts.
+These statements have been prepared for the year ending 30 June 2026 in accordance with the Act and Regulations and consistent with the annual financial statements which are prepared in accordance with Australian Accounting Standards and the Local Government Model Accounts.
 The Budget also includes information about the rates and charges to be levied, the capital works program to be undertaken, the human resources required, and other financial information Council requires to make an informed decision about the adoption of the Budget.